mavlink/MAVSDK-docs/en/guide/using_plugins.md

-# Using Plugins (Managing Devices)
+# Managing Systems/Vehicles (Using Plugins)

 Access to drone information, telemetry and control objects are provided by a number of different *plugins*.
-For example, the [Action](../api_reference/classdronecore_1_1_action.md) plugin is used to arm, takeoff and land the vehicle, while the [Telemetry](../guide/telemetry.md) plugin can be used to query the device GPS status, flight mode, etc. A separate plugin instance must be created for each device that needs it.
+For example, the [Action](../api_reference/classdronecore_1_1_action.md) plugin is used to arm, takeoff and land the vehicle, while the [Telemetry](../guide/telemetry.md) plugin can be used to query the vehicle GPS status, flight mode, etc. A separate plugin instance must be created for each system that needs it.

 > **Note** All plugins are declared/used in the same way.
 This topic uses the `Action` plugin for the purposes of the demonstration.